bobvantiel/bobvantiel.github.io/menu/publications.md

 * Harriet Yates, Corien Bary, Peter de Swart, and **Bob van Tiel**. <a href="https://doi.org/10.18148/sub/2024.v29.1308" target="_blank">fEMG as a window into conversational commitments</a>.
 In Federica Longo and Daniele Panizza (Eds.), Proceedings of Sinn und Bedeutung 29 (pp. 1765-1783).

 * **Bob van Tiel** and Bart Geurts. <a href="https://bobvantiel.github.io/docs/Conventions.pdf" target="_blank">Conventions, coordination, and arbitrariness</a>.
 In Bart Geurts and Richard Moore (Eds.), Evolutionary pragmatics (pp. 179-195).
 Oxford University Press.

-* Greta Mazzaggio, Federica Longo, Penka Stateva, and **Bob van Tiel**. <a href="https://doi.org/10.1017/S1366728925000392" target="_blank">Scalar diversity and second-language processing of scalar inferences: A cross-linguistic analysis</a>.
-Bilingualism: Language and Cognition.

 **2024**